Lullabot/information-security-policy/appendix/device-checklist.md

 ### Backups and Restores

+Make sure you'd be safe in the following circumstances:

 [ ] For my primary work computer, I put it in my microwave and cook popcorn on it.
 Once I purchase a new computer, I restore from a local backup without losing any data.
 This includes work data stored in my home directory (`/Users/myname`) that isn't already in the cloud like Dropbox or Google Docs.
 [ ] While myself, my family, and any pets and loved ones are on a wilderness no-technology retreat, a meteor incinerates my house (#rightnow), destroying every computer, phone, tablet, and hard drive I own.
 After purchasing new devices, I'm able to regain access to my off-site backups and cloud accounts like Google or Dropbox.
 [ ] At the Lullabot Retreat, I decide to take my laptop fishing.
 After running into town to replace it, I'm able to restore my data even though I'm not home.

 ### Security and Encryption

+Make sure you'd be safe in the following circumstances:

 [ ] I place catnip on my laptop keyboard because I love my cat.
 My screen lock prevents Kitty from viewing or changing sensitive information.
 [ ] A client puts very important credentials in a Word document I download.
 I'm not worried about securely erasing the file because my hard drive is encrypted.